csswizardry/CSS-Guidelines/README.md

         [<- Declaration ->]
     }

-We have a number of standards when structuring our rulesets.
+I have a number of standards when structuring our rulesets.

 * Use hyphen delimited class names (except for BEM notation, [see below](#naming-conventions))